webxdc/webxdc_docs/src/get_started.md

 To simulate multiple chat participants in the browser, try [Hello](https://github.com/webxdc/hello) as a minimal example; it includes everything needed to run the app and requires no build systems.

-## More examples and the webxdc store
+## More examples in the webxdc store

-The [hello webxdc app](https://github.com/webxdc/hello) is a good "getting-started" app for tweaking and producing modified apps that directly work in webxdc supporting messengers.

-The [webxdc app store](https://webxdc.org/apps) contains working webxdc apps that you can use today.
+The [webxdc store](https://webxdc.org/apps) contains working webxdc apps that you can use today.
 Each app comes with a "source code" link so that you can learn and fork as you wish.
-You can submit your own available FOSS app for inclusion.
+You can submit your own available FOSS app for inclusion into the curated store.

 ## Participating in developments